 On some hosts, installing WordPress is a pain that involves downloading and uploading files, creating databases, and using an FTP client.
 Bluehost will do all that for you and walk you through the process automatically, it is really quite painless…

 Start by logging in to your new Bluehost account.
 Click the blue “log in” button.

 Next Bluehost will invite you to pick a theme.
 A “theme” is the basic layout of your site.
 Don’t obsess over picking “the right” theme right now.
-Just go with the default theme, You can change to a better theme after getting your site set up, and you are more familiar with WordPress, it is super easy and doesn’t take long.
+Just go with the default theme, You can change to a premium theme like Genesis, which is my favorite, after getting your site set up, and you are more familiar with WordPress, it is super easy and doesn’t take long.

 Your site will be on a temporary domain at first, this is completely normal.

 For new domains, it can take 2-24 hours to become fully registered.
 Go ahead and start working on your site.
 When the real domain is ready, Bluehost will switch it for you automatically.

 Now you’ll click on the Blue “Start Building” button.
 Once your site has been built, Bluehost will take you over to your site’s WordPress dashboard and WordPress will be fully installed on your site.

 Congratulations!
 You have your very one website!!